Possessed 13

 Possessed 13 is the sixth album by Swedish death metal/thrash metal metal band The Crown.

 Henri Kramer of Power Metal.de had praised the album cover and also praised its division in three parts.

+"Initiation" track 1-5, "Exaltation" track 6-10 and "Annahilation" track 11-13.

 In 2018, The Crown had announced the re-issue of Possessed 13 vinyls.
 The vinyls will be sold as either 180 g black vinyl, cool grey marbled, red with black marbled, or smoke clear vinyl in the European Union and white with red marbled vinyl in the United States.